German Language Basics For Beginners

 German can and will be challenging at first, but it’s important to remember that everything can be learned if you dedicate enough time to it.
 For a look at the length of time popular languages take to learn, check out the post How Long Does It Take To Learn A New Language.

-Also check out our German language store, where you’ll find books and other products to help you learn this awesome language.
+Also check out our Everything You Need to Learn German, where you’ll find books and other products to help you learn this awesome language.